stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 ***Tasks***

  1. Test your analysis using the class `ArraysEquals`.
- 1. Run your analysis against the JDK
+ 1. Run your analysis against the JDK.

 ## BigDecimal and Floating Point Literals